Results Build Your Own

 When you start selling online, you want to be sure that you are directing the right type of customers to your site.
 You can accomplish this by making sure that you have the right kind of content that contains the right keywords.

 Search engines rely on matching the words that people are searching for to the words that are found on your website.
 So if you have the words on your site that shoppers will be typing into a search engine, you stand a better chance at being found.
 However, it can be difficult to figure out which words to add to your site, and secondly, to make sure that you have room for all of the different phrases you need.
+To start the ecommerce search engine optimization (or SEO) process, you should first know what keywords or phrases you want to target.

 Before building your website, you should research and identify the words and phrases you need to include in your written content.
 These are often called keywords or keyphrases.
 By researching online using free tools, asking your customers how they describe your products, or working with a SEO agency, you will be able to identify the keyphrases that need to appear in your website’s content.